EduardoLopes00/marvel-characters/README.md

-# Marvel Heroes
+# Marvel Characters

-This version is a page to organize and search for your favorite Marvel characters.
+This project is a page to organize and search for your favorite Marvel characters.
 You can add to favorite, filter, see details, etc.

 This project was done as a test to a vacancy in the company PremierSoft.